The Lord of the Rings: The Rings of Power: Title sequence

-The opening title sequence was directed by Katrina Crawford and Mark Bashore of the creative studio Plains of Yonder.
-They did not see any material from the series when starting work and instead took inspiration from Tolkien.
+The series' opening title sequence was directed by Katrina Crawford and Mark Bashore of the creative studio Plains of Yonder.
+They did not see any material from the series when starting work on the sequence and instead took inspiration from Tolkien's writings.
 Based on the author's creation story in which the world is created from music, the pair suggested the title sequence be "built from the world of sound".
 They investigated cymatics, using a homemade Chladni plate and slow motion footage to test what shapes could be formed from sand particles using the vibrations of different sounds.
 These included Gregorian chants, Angelic music, rock and roll, and whale calls.

-For the final sequence, Crawford and Bashore used a 2 ft wide rig and programmed tones to create basic patterns such as diamonds and swirls.
-These were filmed practically, and then the Plains of Yonder visual effects team attempted to replicate the "flawed, wild motion" of the real photography for shots that feature iconography from Tolkien's writings, including the Two Trees of Valinor; the eight-pointed star associated with the character Fëanor; different parts of Middle-earth's geography; and each set of the Rings of Power—nine human rings, seven Dwarven rings, three Elven rings, and the One Ring.
+For the final sequence, Crawford and Bashore used a 2 ft wide rig and programmed tones to create basic cymatic patterns such as diamonds and swirls.
+These were filmed practically, and then the Plains of Yonder visual effects team attempted to replicate the "flawed, wild motion" of the real photography for shots that feature iconography from Tolkien's writings, including the Two Trees of Valinor; the eight-pointed star associated with the character Fëanor; different parts of Middle-earth's geography; and each set of the Rings of Power—nine rings for Men, seven for Dwarves, three for Elves, and the ruling One Ring.
 The sequence took seven months to complete.
 It was updated for the second season, introducing red sand grains that form "evil tendrils" to indicate Sauron's influence, as well as imagery that represents the Doors of Durin, the Balrog, and Morgoth's crown.